 Some people say you are capturing the yeast in the air in your starter and as the starter ferments, the yeast get stronger and can stay alive for years.
 I have also ready that you are harnessing the yeast directly from the wheat in the flour you use.
 I am not really sure which one is accurate, and to me, it doesn’t really matter, as long as I can make my starter work!

 It is a goopy doughy substance that sits in a jar and bubbles.
-It rises and falls.
-It is the wildest thing!
+It rises and falls and it is the wildest thing!
 You need to feed it, and it can be stored on the counter or in the fridge(We will talk more about this part later).

 Why is sourdough better for you?